Local marketing agreement: Divestment and subchannel consolidation of stations

-The increased scrutiny being imposed by the FCC regarding local marketing, shared services, and joint sales agreements have led to more drastic measures by broadcasting companies attempting to use them in acquisitions; in 2014, two broadcasting companies declared intents to shut acquired stations down entirely and consolidate their programming onto existing stations through multicasting, rather than attempting to use sidecars and sharing agreements or selling them to other parties that would assume full responsibility of their day-to-day operations.
+The increased scrutiny being imposed by the FCC regarding local marketing, shared services, and joint sales agreements led to more drastic measures by broadcasting companies attempting to use them in acquisitions; in 2014, two broadcasting companies declared intents to shut acquired stations down entirely and consolidate their programming onto existing stations through multicasting, rather than attempting to use sidecars and sharing agreements or selling them to other parties that would assume full responsibility of their day-to-day operations.

-In May 2014, Sinclair informed the FCC that it was unable to find buyers for WABM or WMMP – the company's MyNetworkTV stations in Birmingham, Alabama, and Charleston, South Carolina, that it planned to sell in its purchase of Allbritton Communications.
-In Birmingham, the company proposed surrendering the licenses of WCFT-TV and WJSU-TV – the two full-powered satellites of ABC affiliate WBMA-LD, converting WABM into a full-powered satellite of WBMA-LD – and moving its existing MyNetworkTV programming to a digital subchannel of WABM (although the WBMA-LD simulcast was placed on WABM's subchannel instead while MyNetworkTV programming was retained on its main channel).
+In May 2014, Sinclair informed the FCC that it was unable to find buyers for WABM or WMMP—the company's MyNetworkTV stations in Birmingham, Alabama, and Charleston, South Carolina, that it planned to sell in its purchase of Allbritton Communications.
+In Birmingham, the company proposed surrendering the licenses of WCFT-TV and WJSU-TV—the two full-powered satellites of ABC affiliate WBMA-LD, converting WABM into a full-powered satellite of WBMA-LD—and moving its existing MyNetworkTV programming to a digital subchannel of WABM (although the WBMA-LD simulcast was placed on WABM's subchannel instead while MyNetworkTV programming was retained on its main channel).
 Similarly, in Charleston, Sinclair planned to surrender WCIV's license and move its ABC affiliation and programming to WMMP.
 In both cases, Sinclair believed that its own stations had superior technical facilities than those of the stations it intends to surrender.
-Sinclair was able to retain WBMA-LD in any event as the FCC does not impose any ownership limits on low-power stations.
+Sinclair was able to retain WBMA-LD in any event as the FCC did not impose any ownership limits on low-power stations.

 On June 13, 2014, Gray Television announced that it would shutter six stations and consolidate existing programming onto subchannels of Gray-owned stations in their respective market.
-Unlike Sinclair, however, Gray stated that it would sell the licenses of the shuttered stations to minority-owned broadcasters in collaboration with the Minority Media and Telecommunications Council – under the condition that they would operate them independently from other stations in the market, and without the use of any sharing agreements.
-All six of the stations were owned by companies other than Gray, but their non-license assets are either owned by Gray, or were operated by stations now owned by Gray under agreements.
-Gray would operate the affected stations under LMAs until the sales and consolidation are complete.
+Unlike Sinclair, however, Gray stated that it would sell the licenses of the shuttered stations to minority-owned broadcasters in collaboration with the Minority Media and Telecommunications Council—under the condition that they would operate them independently from other stations in the market, and without the use of any sharing agreements.
+All six of the stations were owned by companies other than Gray, but their non-license assets were either owned by Gray, or operated by stations now owned by Gray under agreements.
+Gray would operate the affected stations under LMAs until the sales and consolidation were complete.
 Aside from one, most of the stations involved in these changes were related to Gray's acquisition of stations from Hoak Media.
 Three of these stations were immediately shut down the same day, while the remainder remained operated by Gray until the sales were completed.
 Gray announced buyers for the stations on August 27, 2014.

 The six stations affected by Gray's move included: